mortyran/NetLCP/README.md

 # NetLCP
-Customize prioritization of regulatory elements in heterogeneous network with mutation 'switch' detection.
+Customize prioritization of regulatory elements in heterogenous network with mutation 'switch' detection.